ajaxian79/algorithms/notes/dfs.md

 - Monotonic stack pops while the new element violates the invariant.

 - DP[i] depends only on DP[i-1] and DP[i-2]; rolling two scalars suffices.

+- Fenwick supports prefix-sum updates in O(log n) with a flat array.